 Firstly, choose a palm that you know grows well indoors.

-Then, place the palm plant in a room where there is partial sunlight.
+Then, place the palm plant in a room with partial sunlight.

 Water this plant infrequently and feed it fertilizer during its growing months.

 If you do not want the plant to grow too much, prune it to restrict its growth.